aws-samples/shopfloor-connectivity/docs/README.md

 These values are:

 -   configString : String containing the input data from the configuration file
 -   configVerificationKey: PublicKey?
-Used to verify the content of theconfiguration
+Used to verify the content of the configuration
 -   logger: Logger, Logger log results of handler